-The Authorization to Seek Off-Campus Funds form (referred to as the ePA-005 form) documents the allocation of award and expenditure credits at Ohio State.
+If CPH is the submitting unit, the GM creates and routes the Authorization to Seek Off-Campus Funds form (ePA-005) and communicates with the PI and other OSU grants offices involved to gather all the data necessary to complete the form.
 The fully approved ePA-005 serves as OSP's authorization to submit the proposal; it is the driving mechanism to give the PI credit for a submission and provides the distribution breakdown of the Indirect Costs (IDC) Recovery generated by the project, if awarded, to the various cost centers involved in the submission.
 (IDC is sometimes referred to as Facilities and Administration [F&A] or overhead.)
 IDC Recovery is the revenue returned to the college units based on the expenditure allocation percentage listed on the ePA-005 for the cost center in the college.
-IDC Recovery also is used to calculate payments for the CPH Faculty Incentive Plan for Increasing Indirect Cost Recovery.